-Foreign Exchange Risk - ETFs other than ENCL
+Foreign Exchange Risk - ETFs other than CNDX

 Investments in foreign securities may involve risks not typically associated with investing in Canada.
 Foreign exchanges may be open on days when an ETF does not price the Units and, therefore, the value of the securities in the portfolios of the ETF may change on days when investors will not be able to purchase or sell Units.
-Also, some foreign securities markets may be volatile, lack liquidity, or have higher transaction and custody costs than those of the TSX.
-Securities of issuers held by an ETF may be traded on days when the foreign exchange is open and the TSX is not.
-In those circumstances, changes in the value of the securities making up an ETF's portfolio will not be reflected in the value of the ETF and the spread or difference between the value of the securities in an ETF's portfolio and the market price of a Unit of the ETF on the TSX may increase.
-Also, in the event that the TSX is open on a day that a foreign exchange is closed, the spread or difference between the value of the securities in an ETF's portfolio and the market price of a Unit of that ETF on the TSX may increase.
+Also, some foreign securities markets may be volatile, lack liquidity, or have higher transaction and custody costs than those of the TSX or Cboe Canada, as applicable.
+Securities of issuers held by an ETF may be traded on days when the foreign exchange is open and the TSX or Cboe Canada, as applicable, are not.
+In those circumstances, changes in the value of the securities making up an ETF's portfolio will not be reflected in the value of the ETF and the spread or difference between the value of the securities in the ETF's portfolio and the market price of a Unit of the ETF on the TSX or Cboe Canada, as applicable, may increase.
+Also, in the event that the TSX or Cboe Canada, as applicable, are open on a day that a foreign exchange is closed, the spread or difference between the value of the securities in an ETF's portfolio and the market price of a Unit of that ETF on the TSX or Cboe Canada, as applicable, may increase.
 Under certain circumstances, the Manager may need to "fair value" foreign securities that an ETF holds at other than their official closing prices.
 While the Manager will, in such circumstances, use all the reasonably available resources to determine the fair value of the foreign securities, an ETF's fair valuation of those securities may be incorrect.